macalak/microlab/gateway_feign.md

    configure Ribbon manually in _application.properties_.
 4. You can implement your own Decoders/Encoders and other Feign components
-5. Now, implement the client facing REST API which calls Feign client interface
+5. Now, implement the client facing REST API which calls Feign client interface It should be the @RestController which redirects the request handling to Feign client You can include the data transformation as well.